Some of the links in this post may be affiliate links.

 The best time to repot a moth orchid is right after it is done flowering and you cut the bloom spike off.
 In order to repot your moth orchid, you’ll need a few supplies: potting media (I use bark mix instead of sphagnum moss), clean pots, a bucket, and scissors.

 In the photo above, I have used the Hoffman Special Orchid Mix as the potting medium for my moth orchids.
 I found that the bark chunks are too big for my climate.
 It would be more suitable for greenhouse growing or if you live in a humid climate.

 I have since switched to the Miracle Gro potting mix for orchids.
 I like this one much better and is easier to work with.
 It doesn’t dry out as rapidly as the Hoffman mix, but rapidly enough.
-To this mix, I like to add a bit of activated charcoal.

 This will help to remove impurities and excess minerals from tap water and fertilizer salts as well.
 It will go a long way to ensure your orchids are happy!

 The first thing you need to do is to dump the bark mix into a bucket of water and soak in hot water.